miguelaferreira/gitbook/devex-cli/gitlab.md

 * Interacting with public or private groups and projects.
 * Using `SSH` or `HTTPS` protocols to interact with git repositories.

 By default the tools targets gitlab.com, but setting the variable `GITLAB_URL` on the environment will make it target any arbitrary GitLab installation.
 The API offered by gitlab.com offers the latest released versions of the endpoints.
 While hosted installations offer arbitrary versions of those endpoints.
-The tool is build against the latest available endpoints, but for certain operations the API version is checked and fallback implementations for older versions can be offered.
+The tool is built against the latest available endpoints, but for certain operations the API version is checked and fallback implementations for older versions can be offered.
 When the tool tries to cal an API endpoint that isn't available the endpoint will return a `404 Not Found` error.

 Interacting with public or private groups is not the same.
 Public groups \(and their public projects\) can be discovered and cloned without needing a private token.
 Interacting with private groups always needs a private token.
 The private token must be set on the environment using the variable `GITLAB_TOKEN`.
 The token needs at least the `read_api` scope.
 See GitLab's [Limiting scopes of a personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#limiting-scopes-of-a-personal-access-token) for more details on token scopes.

 ## Clone

-GitLab offers the ability to create groups of repositories and then leverage those groups to manage multiple repositories at one.
-Things like CI/CD, user membership can be defined at the group level and then inherited by all the underlying repositories.
+GitLab offers the ability to create groups of repositories and then leverage those groups to manage multiple repositories at once.
+Things like CI/CD, or user membership can be defined at the group level and then inherited by all the underlying repositories.
 Furthermore, it's also possible to create relationships between repositories simply by leveraging the group structure.
 For example, one can include git sub-modules and reference them by their relative path.

 It's handy, and sometimes needed, to clone the groups of repositories preserving the group structure.
 That is what this tool does.